Alton Towers: The World of David Walliams

 The World of David Walliams opened in May 2021 and is aimed at younger children aged 7–11.
 It is based on the children's books by David Walliams.
 Attractions include Gangsta Granny: The Ride, Raj's Bouncy Bottom Burp (the former Frog Hopper) and Royal Carousel (previously Galloper's Carousel).
 The area has had various names over the years including "Cloud Cuckoo Land", "Cred Street" and "The Land of Make Believe", each had a similar a cartoon-inspired look, mainly featuring Toyland Tours.
 The area was first built as "Talbot Street" in 1981, becoming the park's first themed area, home to the Around The World in 80 Days and Doom & Sons dark rides.
-The World of David Williams also includes many of the author's hidden secrets such as one of the streets being called "Wallibums Way".
+The World of David Walliams also includes many of the author's hidden secrets such as one of the streets being called "Wallibums Way".

 In October 2019, it was announced that Cloud Cuckoo Land will be replaced by "The World of David Walliams" for the 2020 season, which will feature attractions based around Walliams' series of children's books.

-On May 29, 2020, it was announced that the opening of "The World of David Walliams" would be delayed from 2020 to the 2021 season due to the COVID-19 pandemic.
+On 29 May 2020, it was announced that the opening of "The World of David Walliams" would be delayed from 2020 to the 2021 season due to the COVID-19 pandemic.

 Another attraction, Flavio's Fabulous Fandango, was temporarily added to the land for opening.
 The land also features Raj's Shop and various outdoor entertainment.

 Dark Forest

 The Dark Forest is themed as a supernatural woodland area; to coincide with the opening of TH13TEEN, a steel family coaster themed as a haunted crypt, that opened on 20 March 2010.
-Th13teen, features the "world's first freefall drop on a roller coaster" - an indoor, vertically dropping track element.
+Th13teen, features the "world's first freefall drop on a roller coaster" – an indoor, vertically dropping track element.
 The ride replaced the Corkscrew; the park's first roller coaster, which opened in 1980.
-Rita is a hydraulically launched steel sit-down coaster that reaches a top speed of 62 mph (100 km) that is now themed around an abandoned drag racer that is used to escape the Dark Forest.
+Rita is a hydraulically launched steel sit-down coaster that reaches a top speed of 61 mph (100 km) that is now themed around an abandoned drag racer that is used to escape the Dark Forest.

 The area was previously a cartoon prehistoric area named Ug Land, which opened in 1999, but was half-demolished to make way for Rita's construction in 2005.
 Rita used to be themed around drag racing but was changed with the opening of Th13teen and the Dark Forest.
 With the opening of Th13teen, the area was renamed as Dark Forest and further altered with a new colour scheme and entrance feature.
-Rita was also given a repainted control cabin and trains, shortening its name from "Rita - Queen of Speed".
+Rita was also given a repainted control cabin and trains, shortening its name from "Rita – Queen of Speed".